Picture taken during the second State of the Union address delivered by Ursula von der Leyen in 2021

 The last election took place in 2019.
 Of the 400 million Europeans who were eligible, only 51% cast their votes.
 Low voter turnout threatens democracy in the EU, creates unrepresentative governments, and promotes increased marginalisation of minority groups.
 This absence of civic engagement is driven by lack awareness of EU affairs, language barriers, distrust and political apathy.

-Discover tools for voters, reliable news sources, information on parliamentary groups, the parties and candidates, European politics in general, past European elections, and the most important election topics.
-German speakers should visit our partner site Bessere Welt Info for over 1,000 links to Europawahl 2024 from a German and Austrian perspective.
+Discover tools for voters, reliable news sources, information on parliamentary groups, the parties and candidates, European politics in general, past European elections, the most important election topics, and results & analyses

 Reinhard Bütikofer and Monica Frassoni at the 29th Council Meeting of the European Greens - Berlin 2018